 In addition to facilitating the commercialization

 Auburn is one of a handful of institutions in the U.S. that has been designated by the National Security Agency as a Center for Academic Excellence in Cyber Operations, Cyber Defense and Information Assurance.

 The Association of Public and Land-grant Universities designated Auburn as an Innovation and Economic Prosperity University for its excellence in community, social, and cultural development work.

 The College of Sciences

 support plasma physics research,

 of the magnetic field and, as a result, to perform potentially groundbreaking experiments.

 The National Center for Asphalt Technology is a nationally recognized facility that provides leadership in research and testing for the asphalt pavement industry and serves as a clearinghouse for technical information.

-Auburn is home to one of the world's leading research centers in the area of radio frequency identification, or RFID, technology.
+Auburn is home to one of the world's leading research centers in the area of radio frequency identification (RFID) technology.